Metrolina Christian Academy

 Metrolina Christian Academy (MCA) is a private Christian school in Indian Trail, North Carolina, affiliated to the First Baptist Church of Indian Trail.
-The school claims to be the second largest Christian school in the state of North Carolina.
+It is the second largest Christian school in the state of North Carolina.
+In 2025, longtime Head of School Rick Calloway retired after 27 years of service.
+The school's Learning & Leadership Center was named in his honor in recognition of his leadership and contributions to the academy.